Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

 \subsection{Open-Set Reasoning}

 The seemingly random placement of \textbf{animals and static objects} in a scene is one of the open-set scenarios \METHOD{} enables to evaluate MLLMs.
-As a human driver, these unexpected cases are ones you are prepared to handle.
-If a static object is on the road, slow down or avoid it, but if it is off the road, no change in your driving.
-However, for an animal, there is uncertainty in whether it will move so regardless, one must slow down or avoid it.
-As such, it is clear from a human perspective what to do in the scenarios presented in Figure \ref{fig:object-frames}.
-We can see that the large models, GPT-4V and Claude3, were quite successful in their reasoning for these cases as shown in Table \ref{tab:accuracy} and as seen by GPT-4V responses in Figure \ref{fig:object-frames}.
+As human drivers, we handle these situations instinctively: slow down or avoid static objects on the road, while ignoring those off-road.
+For animals, uncertainty leads to slowing down or avoiding them regardless.
+The actions are clear in the scenarios shown in Fig~\ref{fig:object-frames}.
+We can see that the large models, GPT-4o, GPT-4V, and Claude3, were quite successful in their reasoning for these cases as shown in Table \ref{tab:accuracy} and as seen by GPT-4o responses in Fig.~\ref{fig:object-frames}; however, note that the accuracy of GPT-4o is actually lower than GPT-4V Legacy model so in this case, the newer model has not achieved an improvement.

-\textbf{Plane landings vs flying overhead} is a fascinating open-set scenario we are able to explore with \METHOD.
-A human driver may not know how to react to such an extreme case but we can observe how the MLLMs behave.
-The frames in Figure \ref{fig:plane-frames-prompts-responses} showcase a scene with the plane landing or flying overhead.
-In the primary prompt, used to compile the results in Table \ref{tab:accuracy}, we observed that regardless of the plane landing, the model suggested that you can not keep moving due to the risk: a fair response.
-As such, we explored a few hypothetical scenarios which really test the geometric and temporal understanding of the plane's motion, which is in a completely different axis than the other driving scenarios.
+\textbf{Plane landings vs flying overhead} is a fascinating open-set scenario we explore with \METHOD.
+A human driver may not know how to react to such an extreme case but we can observe the MLLMs behavior.
+The frames in Fig.~\ref{fig:plane-frames-prompts-responses} showcase a scene with the plane landing or flying overhead.
+The primary prompt, used for Table \ref{tab:accuracy}, showed that regardless of the plane landing, the model suggested that you can not keep moving due to the risk: a fair response.
+As such, we explored a few hypothetical scenarios which really test the geometric and temporal understanding of the plane's motion, which is in a completely different axis than other scenarios.